-(61) neenu ataniki naa pustakam icc-aa-nu 1SG.NOM 3MSG.DAT 1SG.GEN book give-PST-1SG 'I gave him my book.'
+(60) neenu ataniki naa pustakam icc-aa-nu 1sg.nom 3msg.dat 1sg.gen book give-pst-1sg 'I gave him my book.'

-We also find dative on the subject of experiencers/psych verbs (62) and also sentences expressing possession (63).On the assumption that these are the unaccusative counterparts of ditransitive constructions where both arguments are first merged inside the VP, the dative case on experiencer subjects follows.
+We also find dative on the subject of experiencers/psych verbs (61) and also sentences expressing possession (62).
+On the assumption that these are the unaccusative counterparts of ditransitive constructions where both arguments are first merged inside the VP, the dative case on experiencer subjects follows.

-- (62) a. raaju-ki annam-anțe išțam Raju-DAT rice-OBL like 'Raju likes rice.'

-- b.
-Maalati-ki bazaaru-loo endaroo kaninpinc-ææ-ru Malati-DAT market-in many visible-PST-3PL 'Malati saw many people in the market.'
+- (61) a. raaju-ki annam-anțe išțam Raju-DAT rice-ANTE like 'Raju likes rice.' - b.
+Maalati-ki bazaaru-loo endaroo kaninpinc-ææ-ru Malati-DAT market-in many visible-PST-3PL 'Malati saw many people in the market.' - (62) vaaḍi-ki paḷḷu lee-wu 3MSG-DAT teeth COP.NEG-3PL 'He doesn't have any teeth.'

-- (63) waadi-ki pallu lee-wu

-3MSG-DAT teeth COP.NEG-3PL

-'He doesn't have any teeth.'

 (Subbarao & Bhaskararao 2004: 172)

 Finally, Telugu also has a type of external possession/possessor raising, where the possessor surfaces with the dative (Subbarao & Bhaskararao 2004: 191-193).
 This construction alternates with another where the possessor remains in the NP and is found in the genitive case.
-The example in (64a) is a case of external possession where the possessor waadi-ki is expressed outside of the NP where it c-commands the possessum and surfaces with the dative case.
-In (64b), the possessor is internal to the NP and surfaces with the genitive case.
+The example in (63a) is a case of external possession where the possessor $vaa\dot{q}i$ -ki is expressed outside of the NP where it c-commands the possessum and surfaces with the dative case.
+In (63b), the possessor is internal to the NP and surfaces with the genitive case.

-- (64) a. waaḍi-ki ceyyi kaal-in-di 3MSG-DAT hand burn-PST-3NSG 'His hand got burnt.' - b. waadi ceyyi kaal-in-di 3MSG.GEN hand burn-PST-3NSG 'His hand got burnt.'
+- (63) a. vaaḍi-ki ceyyi kaal-in-di 3MSG-DAT hand burn-PST-3NSG 'His hand got burnt.' - b. vaadi ceyyi kaal-in-di 3MSG.GEN hand burn-PST-3NSG 'His hand got burnt.'

-Based on these data, we assume the rule in (65) assigns dative case in Telugu (see also Baker 2015: 131).
+Based on these data, we assume the rule in (64) assigns dative case in Telugu (see also Baker 2015: 131).

-(65) If NP_1 c-commands NP_2 in the spell out domain of first phase of the extended projection of the verb then assign DATIVE to NP_1 .
+(64) If NP_1 c-commands NP_2 in the spell out domain of first phase of the extended projection of the verb then assign DATIVE to NP_1 .